danielecarrar/codeCamp-CounterApp/README.md

 # codeCamp-CounterApp
-little counter app to exercise with Javascript
+little counter app to exercise with Javascript.
 Open index.html to start the counter-app!